Beware Lest You Become Victim Of Mortgage Fraud

 This often involves a real estate agent, builder, appraiser and loan officer working together to maximize a purchase price and loan amount in order to increase commission and profit.

 This is the most common and the most dangerous of all frauds.
-When a borrower uses someone else identity to get mortgage loan.
-The identity theft may include one or all of the following:
+When a borrower uses identity of someone else to get mortgage loan, the person is committing identity fraud.

 How to protect yourself from Mortgage Fraud?

-None of these precautions is guarantee that you would be protected in any circumstance.
+None of these precautions is guarantee that you would be protected in any circumstance but following them will be enough to minimize the loss to your financial life.

 In a Nutshell